ticketmaster/react-native-ticketmaster-ignite/README.md

 To handle authentication in a React Native app you can either use the Accounts SDK module mentioned above directly or you can use the `useIgnite` hook.

 The `useIgnite` hook implements all of the native Accounts SDK methods for easy out of the box use in a React Native apps.
-It also provides `isLoggedIn` and an `authState` object that with properties`isLoggingIn`, `memberInfo` and `isConfigured`, these properties update themselves during and after authenticaion.
+It also provides `isLoggingIn` and an `authState` object that with properties `isLoggedIn`, `memberInfo` and `isConfigured`, these properties update themselves during and after authenticaion.

 Once the user authenticates `isLoggedIn` will remain true after app restarts